 Grand Larceny

 Virginia defines all theft and theft-related crimes as “Larceny,” which includes both petit and grand larceny.
 The difference between the two is the dollar amount in controversy.
-You will be charged with grand larceny for taking more than $5 off of a person or taking goods from a store worth $1000 or more.
+You will be charged with grand larceny for taking more than $5 off of a person or taking goods from a store worth $1,000 or more.
 Also, a third or subsequent charge of larceny in Virginia is Grand Larceny regardless of the dollar amount.

-How is it punished in Virginia?
+What is the Punishment in Virginia?

 “A merchant may recover civil judgment against any adult who shoplifts from that merchant for two times the unpaid retail value of the merchandise, but in no event an amount less than $50.
 However, if the merchant recovers the merchandise in merchantable condition, he shall be entitled to liquidated damages of no more than $350.”

 An attorney can be crucial in a larceny case.
-The Commonwealth has to prove that you took an item with a value of $5/$1000 or more, without the owner’s consent, and that you intended to permanently deprive the owner of this property.
+The Commonwealth has to prove that you took an item with a value of $1,000 or more, without the owner’s consent, and that you intended to permanently deprive the owner of this property.

 An attorney can help you ensure whether these elements can be proven in court.
 If the prosecution cannot prove the elements, then an attorney will vigorously defend your rights at a trial.
 If the prosecution can prove the elements, then an attorney may be instrumental in negotiating a reasonable plea agreement or advising you on any alternative disposition options that you may have.
 Speak with an attorney before considering any plea offer.